ericmbf/fullStackWebDeveloperProject3/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+It was used the sql "nwsdata.sql" file to create the database called "news".

 ### Prerequisites

-What things you need to install the software and how to install them
+What things do you need use the program

 ```
 1- A good browser